Landlord and Tenant - CPLEA

 FAQ – What happens at the end of a fixed term lease?

 The Residential Tenancies Act (RTA) assumes a tenant will move out at the end of the lease unless the landlord and tenant make other arrangements.
-Under the RTA, neither the landlord or tenant is required to provide each other with a written notice when ending a fixed term lease.
+Under the RTA, neither the landlord or tenant needs to provide each other with a written notice when ending a fixed term lease.
 But it is considerate for both landlords and tenants to provide notice before ending a fixed term lease.

 There are two situations where a tenant can continue to stay in the rental unit without signing a new lease.
 The first is where the original lease includes a provision that allows the tenancy to be renewed without notice after the lease ends.
 If the tenant chooses to stay, the tenancy becomes a periodic tenancy.
 The second situation is where a tenant continues to lives in the rental property after the lease ends and the landlord continues to accept rent from the tenant.
 The fixed term lease becomes a periodic tenancy in this situation.